iboing/iboing.github.io/index.md

 ## About Me

-Currently, I am a Research Scientist in JD Explore Academy working with Prof. Dacheng Tao.
-Prior to that, I obtained my Ph.D. degree at Center for Data Science, Academy for Advanced Interdisciplinary Studies, Peking University, under the supervision of [Prof. Zhouchen Lin](https://zhouchenlin.github.io/) in 2021.
+Currently, I am a Research Scientist in King Abdullah University of Science and Technology (KAUST).
+I obtained my Ph.D. degree at Center for Data Science, Academy for Advanced Interdisciplinary Studies, Peking University, under the supervision of [Prof. Zhouchen Lin](https://zhouchenlin.github.io/) in 2021.
+I have also worked as a Research Scientist in JD Explore Academy.

 ## Research Interests